Skip to content

 # Positional arguments (recommended for quick usage)

-wave run gh-pr-review "Review auth module"
+wave run ops-pr-review "Review auth module"

 # Flag-based (explicit)